Worksop College: The 1950s and 1960s

 The 1950s and 1960s were another period of growth for the college.
 New buildings from this time included the gym (now demolished), swimming bath (opened in 1954), Churchill Hall Theatre, Chemistry Department and Talbot House (now School House and language department).
 A new rugby pitch was leveled in 1954; Jeff Butterfield led a Worksop College XV to victory against Worksop RFC in the opening match.

 1980 to present

-The 1980s and early 1990s were difficult years for Worksop College with pupil numbers falling (as in most public schools in the UK) and little school development.
-An extension to the Churchill Hall was made in 1981 which would form the newly established Craft and Design Centre.
-Roger Knight was appointed head in the 1991.
-Knight left in 1993 to take up a post with the Marylebone Cricket Club and Roy Collard was appointed as headmaster.
+The 1980s and early 1990s were difficult years for Worksop College with pupil numbers falling and little school development.
+Roger Knight was appointed head in 1991.
+He left in 1993 to take up a post with the Marylebone Cricket Club and Roy Collard was appointed as headmaster.
 Not long after Collard started as head, Worksop celebrated its centenary and the Princess Royal opened the new school ICT centre.
-Other developments included the provision of ICT facilities, refurbishment of dated boarding accommodation, new teaching facilities and the new Sports Hall (opened 2003).
-In addition, in the last few years, there has been the construction of two astro pitches which allow hockey to be played at a high level.
-A new girls boarding house was opened in early 2007.
+A new girls' boarding house was opened in early 2007.

-A new Headmaster Gavin Horgan, formerly Deputy Rector of Glasgow Academy, arrived in September 2012.
-At the same time the prep school came directly under his overall leadership, being renamed Worksop College Preparatory School, Ranby House.
+Gavin Horgan became headmaster in September 2012.
+At the same time the prep school came under his leadership, being renamed Worksop College Preparatory School, Ranby House.
+After Horgan's departure in the summer of 2018, Clare Tilley became the school's first female headteacher.
+In September 2019, John Price took over as headteacher.

-During 2016 and 2017, Worksop College Preparatory School had a brand refresh, updating the logo, school colours and the school name to Worksop College and Ranby House.

-After Gavin Horgan's departure in the summer of 2018, Deputy Head of Pastoral, Clare Tilley became the first female Head at Worksop College and Ranby House.

-In September 2019, Dr John Price (formerly of fellow Woodard School, St James' School in Grimsby) took over as Head of Worksop College and Prep School, Ranby House.